kevinmburk/cdb-style-guide/style-guide.md

 - Export everything, even if just used inside the Resource file at first.
 Chances are you'll need it somewhere else sometime.
 - All models should be named in PascalCase.
 Try as much as possible to match the models in CDB backend in naming and properties.
 - Do not use default values for `enums`.
 Always specify the value.
-Properties in enums should be in PascalCase.
+Properties in enums should be in PascalCase. `enums` should also always include 'Enum' in it's name.

 ```typescript
 // Bad